software-architects/time-cockpit-documentation/doc/web-api/executelist.md

 Both TCQL lists and script lists can be referenced in the time cockpit UI, but they can also be queried using the time cockpit Web API.

+> [!NOTE]
+Since a script list is a piece of code that runs on our infrastructure, it must be reviewed and digitally [signed](https://www.timecockpit.com/blog/2014/11/27/Why-You-Need-to-Sign-Your-Custom-Code) by software architects.
+This measure protects our customers from the [noise neighbor problem](https://learn.microsoft.com/en-us/azure/architecture/antipatterns/noisy-neighbor/noisy-neighbor).

 ## Use Cases

 - Query working time violations to send them to the appropriate employees